yousafe007/blockchain-developer-bootcamp-final-project/README.md

 IMPORTANT: Since this is not a production ready dapp, I had to think of a way to disallow the submission of any sort of random QR-Code, which can be malicious in certain cases.
 So to make sure that only certain QR-Codes are submitted, the decoded string contained within the QR-code starts with the prefix "`COVPASS:`" followed by the name of the certificate holder, e.g. "`COVPASS: John Doe`".
 To generate such QR-Codes with manually defined text, use a website like [this](https://goqr.me/).
 This provides a slight sense of authenticity to this experimental project.

+You can find some sample QR-codes in the `sample-qrcodes` folder for testing.

 ## Project Demo